-How is the perpetrator being Consider immediate support and longer-term options. supported?
+How is the perpetrator being supported?
+Consider immediate support and longer-term options.
 What other agencies are involved in this support?

-Questions and Guidance Comments Level of Risk (High, Medium, Low) Will there be sanctions put in place?
+Areas to Consider Questions and Guidance Comments Level of Risk (High, Medium, Low) How is the perpetrator's behaviour being addressed?
+Will there be sanctions put in place?
 Does the pupil recognise their behaviour was wrong?
-Will there be sanctions put in place?
-Will there be sanctions put in place?
+Is there any suggestion that anyone will seek retribution?